d3x0r/STFRPhysics/LightSpeedSim.md

 'ticks in the air'  is really where the missing information on the clocks goes, other than when a clock is also retarded.
 Tron experiment, it was decided that the slowest clock would be used as the tick rate for the game;   This means in terms of the simulator, players that are going slower than the fastest player goes even slower....
 The world clock ticks VERY fast overall though.

-### Tron-lightcycles

-There's several frames of importance - the arena, and the people in it, and each player's local frame.

-A player going 0.707x LS  means the world is 1.414x faster (vendors in the stands would rush around)
-A player going 0.894x LS means the world is 2x faster(?) not really - but the player is feeling like 2x the speed of light.   so anything from light sources is received 2x as fast?
-Then how is the other 1.414x at 1x speed of light?

 ## math/indexLightSpeed-SR.html